RELATES TO: KRS 309.133, 309.1335(1)(c), 309.134, 309.137

 (a) Medical disability of the license holder;

-(b) Illness of the license holder or an immediate family member;
+(b) Illness of the license holder or an immediate family member; or

 (c) Death or serious injury of an immediate family member.